Smudge202/smudge202.github.io/_posts/2018-01-17-monogame-di.md

 }
 ```

-If you scroll up to the previous chapter, you may recall that `graphicsDeviceManager` was a property on the `Game` class.
+If you scroll up to the previous chapter, you may recall that `graphicsDeviceManager` was a property on the `Game` class (I told you that bit was important).
 During our exploration of the `Create` method we saw that if you don't set that property when constructing your `Game` then it will throw an exception.
 Here's a mini-recap:

 ```csharp
 // Construct the game.